This is hard work. Don’t do it alone.

 As a ravenous reader and writer of all stripes, I’m a strong believer in the transformative power of language.
 So to me, this seemed a unique and fortunate position—to be able to help others do good in the world by working with them to shape their words, stories, and messages.

-Jennifer Clements is the Associate Director of Client Engagement at Impact.
+Jennifer Clements is an Associate Creative Director at Impact.
 She has an MFA in creative writing from George Mason University and a BA in English from Marist College.
 In addition to writing for Impact, she contributes book and theatre reviews to several websites, serves as fiction editor for an online literary journal, and picks away at various creative projects.
 A recipient of a 2006 Fulbright grant to Slovakia, she loves to travel and explore other cultures.